bertofurth/Seagate-Central-Tips/README.md

 # Seagate-Central-Tips
 Tips for optimizing the Seagate Central NAS device.

-This is a collection of optimizations and configuration changes I've made on my own Seagate Central NAS device to make it more useable.
+This is a collection of suggestions, optimizations and configuration changes I've made on my own Seagate Central NAS device to make it more useable.
 Most of these instructions assume you have su/root access to your Seagate Central.

 Please also refer to the following associated projects for further information about enhancing the Seagate Central